datacabinet/datacabinet.github.io/README.md

     1. Enter password to project.
 1. Click **OK**.

-The project will be created in approximately 30 minutes in the directory /mnt/ebs/&lt;your email&gt;.
+The project will be created in approximately 10 minutes in the directory /mnt/ebs/&lt;your email&gt;.

 ## **Install packages for environment**

 Every project you create in DataCabinet has a corresponding a Conda environment with the same name as the project.

-You can install additional packages for a project using either conda install &lt;pkg&gt; or pip install &lt;pkg&gt; and they are installed in the /mnt/ebs/[name/email] [/CodingTheMatrix/.conda](http://gmail.com/CodingTheMatrix/.conda)directory.
+You can install additional packages for a project using either conda install &lt;pkg&gt; or pip install &lt;pkg&gt; and they are installed in the /mnt/ebs/[name/email] [/<project name>/.conda] directory.

 To install package go to **New &gt; Terminal** , and then execute the following command as in the example using the name of needed package.